-For example, if you give your dog a treat every time it gives you puppy eyes from under the dinner table, you are teaching them to beg with positive reinforcement.
-However, if you give your dog a treat every time it sits at your command, you’re teaching them that sitting is a good thing that gets rewarded.
+For example, if you give your dog a treat every time they give you puppy eyes from under the dinner table, you are teaching them to beg with positive reinforcement.
+However, if you give your dog a treat every time they sit at your command, you’re teaching them that sitting is a good thing that gets rewarded.

 Eventually, dogs will develop a positive association with a command and won’t always need a treat to keep practicing a behavior.

 Because rescue dogs may come from a traumatic background, they can respond especially poorly to aversive dog training techniques.
-These techniques may trigger negative associations that the dog learned through its past experiences and cause challenging behaviors to worsen and prevent it from growing in self-confidence.
+These techniques may trigger negative associations that the dog learned through their past experiences and cause challenging behaviors to worsen as well as prevent them from growing in self-confidence.